internetarchive/arch/README.md

 [MIT](/LICENSE)

+## Open-source, not open-contribution

+[Similar to SQLite](https://www.sqlite.org/copyright.html), ARCH is open source but closed to contributions.

+The level of complexity of this project means that even simple changes can break a lot of other moving parts in a production.
+However, community involvement, bug reports and feature requests are warmly accepted.

 ## Acknowledgments

 This work is primarily supported by the [Andrew W. Mellon Foundation](https://mellon.org/).
 Other financial and in-kind support comes from the [Social Sciences and Humanities Research Council](http://www.sshrc-crsh.gc.ca/), [Compute Canada](https://www.computecanada.ca/), [York University Libraries](https://www.library.yorku.ca/web/), [Start Smart Labs](http://www.startsmartlabs.com/), and the [Faculty of Arts](https://uwaterloo.ca/arts/) at the [University of Waterloo](https://uwaterloo.ca/).